 Section III: Other Information

 Section III begins with the Inspector General’s statement on the agency’s management and performance challenges followed by management’s responses.
-The section also includes a summary of the results of the Department’s financial statement audit and management assurances and describes the Department’s financial legal requirements, as well as payment integrity, information on real property and grants programs, resource management systems, and a summary of the Department’s heritage assets.
+The section also includes a summary of the results of the Department’s financial statement audit and management assurances and provides information on payment integrity, grants programs, federal civil penalties inflation adjustments, resource management systems, and the Department’s heritage assets.

 The appendices include data that supports the main sections of the AFR.
 This includes a glossary of abbreviations and acronyms used in the report and a map of the Department of State’s locations across the globe.

-This AFR is our principal report to the President, Congress, and the American people on our leadership in managing and stewarding well the public funds entrusted to us.
-To ensure this AFR is complete and reliable, the Department maintains a robust system of management controls.
+This AFR is our principal report to the President, Congress, and the American people on State’s management of the public funds entrusted to us to enable our leadership of U.S. diplomatic efforts.
+The Department maintains a comprehensive, sound system of management controls to ensure this AFR is complete and reliable.
 The Department conducted its assessment of the effectiveness of internal controls over financial reporting in accordance with Appendix A of OMB Circular A-123.
-Based on the results of this assessment and the results of the independent audit, the Department can provide reasonable assurance that the FY 2020 Financial Statements are complete and reliable.
-Similarly, the reliable reports on performance and additional financial information in the AFR should further bolster confidence in the Department’s management.
-The Message from the Comptroller in this AFR underscores our improvements in FY 2020 and includes the results of the independent audit of our FY 2020 Financial Statements.
+Based on the results of this assessment and the results of the independent audit, I can provide reasonable assurance that the FY 2021 financial statements are complete and reliable.
+Moreover, the reports on performance and additional financial information in the AFR should strengthen public confidence in the Department’s management.
+The Message from the Comptroller in this AFR highlights progress made to improve financial management this past year and includes the results of the independent audit of our FY 2021 financial statements.